-Why pick the Joy Factory for my logo and brand?
+Why pick the Joy Factory for my brand?

 Why should you pick the Joy Factory to create a logo, update your logo or create a whole new brand for you?
 What makes my method different?

 With my other hat, I train SMEs in social media and enable them to communicate their service themselves.
 When I’ve made logos or brands before, I work with the client to really pin down their passion for their service, a clear perfect customer and the most pressing problem they are solving with their business.